ajcastro/searchable/README.md

     ->paginate();
 ```

-Imagine we have an api for a table or list that has full-text searching and column sorting and pagination.
+Imagine we have an api for a table or list that has searching and column sorting and pagination.
 This is a usual setup for a table or list.
 The internal explanations will be available on the documentation below.
 Our api call may look like this: